ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 If you are using Mozilla® Firefox® as your browser, the license start and end dates might be displayed with no values on the Veeam console.
 To resolve the issue, view the license information in another browser, such as Google Chrome™.

 If you are experiencing this problem and the only browser you can use is Firefox, contact [Veeam support](https://www.veeam.com/support.html){: external} for assistance.

-## Procedure to edit notes for Veeam stand-alone licenses
-{: #veeam_managing_licenses-procedure-edit}

-1. In the VMware Solutions console, click **Licensing and metering > Add-on services** from the left navigation panel.
-2. Scroll down to the **Veeam licenses** table.
-3. Click the license that you want to edit the notes for.
-4. On the license details page, edit the license notes, and then click **Confirm**.

 ## Procedure to delete Veeam stand-alone licenses
 {: #veeam_managing_licenses-procedure-delete}